mizztgc/infinitas-for-linux/README.md

 Q: Is it possible to play the game using gamescope?

 A: Yes it is!
 Do keep in mind that in order to play through gamescope, you must set the environment variable `INFINITAS_USE_GAMESCOPE` to 1.
-Passing the script as a gamescope launch argument will kill the gamescope process.
-This was an intentional decision to prevent any issues if you're that kind of person that uses a Steam Deck or whatever.
+Passing the script as a gamescope launch argument will intentionally kill the gamescope process.
+This is to prevent any issues if you're that kind of person that uses a Steam Deck to play all their games.